boguan/create-mcp-app/apps/create-mcp-server-app/README.md

 ## MCP Server Development Guide

 For detailed instructions on how to develop and test your MCP server, including:
-- Setting up Claude for Desktop for testing
+- Server setup and configuration
-- Understanding the MCP tool execution flow
+- MCP tool execution flow
-- Testing your server with real examples
+- Testing with Cursor IDE and Claude Desktop
+- Real-world examples

 Please refer to our [detailed development guide](https://github.com/boguan/create-mcp-app/blob/main/apps/create-mcp-server-app/boilerplate/base/README.md).